Zack Crockett

-Zachary Theopolis Crockett (born December 2, 1972) is a SE Scout for the Las Vegas Raiders and former American football fullback.
-He was originally drafted by the Indianapolis Colts in the third round of the 1995 NFL Draft.
-He played college football at Florida State.
+Zachary Theopolis Crockett (born December 2, 1972) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Florida State Seminoles and was selected by the Indianapolis Colts in the third round of the 1995 NFL draft.
+After his playing career, he became an NFL scout.

-Early years
+Early life

-Crockett attended Ely High School in Pompano Beach, Florida and was a letterman in football.
+Crockett attended Blanche Ely High School in Pompano Beach, Florida and was a letterman in football.
 In football, he garnered All-District and All-State honors.

 Professional career

 Crockett played three seasons with the Colts, (1995–1997).
-During his rookie year he only recorded 1 rushing attempt during 16 games during the regular season.
-Perhaps one of his finer pro career moments came during the 1995 AFC Wildcard game, where he started in place of an injured Marshall Faulk.
+During his rookie year he only recorded one rushing attempt during 16 games during the regular season.
+Perhaps one of his finer professional career moments came during the 1995 AFC Wildcard game, where he started in place of an injured Marshall Faulk.
 During this game against the San Diego Chargers, Crockett rushed for 147 yards and scored 2 touchdowns to help the Colts win their first playoff game in 24 years.
 During his final two seasons with the Colts, Crockett started 16 of 21 games played, accumulating a total of just 464 yards on 126 carries (3.64 YPC) and one touchdown.

 After being released by the Colts, Crockett played for the Jacksonville Jaguars in 1998 playing in 12 games, and starting two of them.
-The next year, he was a free agent and found his true home, with the Oakland Raiders.
-He led Oakland in rushing touchdowns twice.
-In 2003, he had seven starts at the fullback position.
-That year, he led the Raiders with eight touchdowns.
-In 2001, he also led the Raiders in rushing TD's, this time with six.
-He had to wait a while to be the starter however, as Jon Ritchie was the main man for the Raiders until 2002.
+The next year, he was a free agent and found his home, with the Oakland Raiders.
+In 2001, he led the Raiders in regular season rushing touchdowns, with six.
+In 2002, he surpassed Jon Ritchie and became Oakland's full time starter.
+That postseason, Crockett, by then regarded as a “short-yardage specialist”, scored a touchdown during a 30–10 win over the New York Jets in the divisional round.
+In 2003, he led the Raiders with eight rushing touchdowns.

-On September 1, 2007 the Raiders released him.
-On October 10, 2007 signed with the Tampa Bay Buccaneers and on October 23, 2007 they released him.
+On September 1, 2007, the Raiders released him.
+On October 10, 2007, signed with the Tampa Bay Buccaneers and on October 23, 2007, they released him.
 He was re-signed on December 12 and was released again on December 19.
 He was claimed off waivers by the Dallas Cowboys on the same day.
 After practicing some with the Cowboys and being inactive for his first game with them, he was cut on December 24, 2007.